huggingface/blog/controlnet.md

 In this post, we are going to use our beloved Mr Potato Head as an example to show how to use ControlNet with DreamBooth.

-We can use the same ControlNet, however instead of using the Stable Diffusion 1.5, we are going to load the [Mr Potato Head model](https://huggingface.co/sd-dreambooth-library/mr-potato-head) into our pipeline - Mr Potato Head is a Stable Diffusion model fine-tuned with Mr Potato Head concept using Dreambooth 🥔
+We can use the same ControlNet.
+However, instead of using the Stable Diffusion 1.5, we are going to load the [Mr Potato Head model](https://huggingface.co/sd-dreambooth-library/mr-potato-head) into our pipeline - Mr Potato Head is a Stable Diffusion model fine-tuned with Mr Potato Head concept using Dreambooth 🥔

 Let's run the above commands again, keeping the same controlnet though!